jcaldeira-iot/IoT-For-Beginners-Micropython/5-retail/lessons/2-check-stock-device/single-board-computer-object-detector.md

 ### Task - copy the image classifier project

 1. Create a folder called `stock-counter` either on your computer if you are using a virtual IoT device, or on your Raspberry Pi.
-If you are using a virtual IoT device make sure you set up a virtual environment.

 1. Set up the camera hardware.